plone/training/solr/solr-alternatives.rst

 alm.solrindex
 =============

-``alm.solrindex`` is another addon for connecting Plone search to solr.
+``alm.solrindex`` is another addon for connecting Plone search to Solr.

 It takes a different approach:

 * ``collective.solr`` *wraps* the Zope catalog.
-  Each item is indexed both in the ZCatalog and in solr, typically including many indexes in both.
+  Each item is indexed both in the ZCatalog and in Solr, typically including many indexes in both.
   When a search is performed, based on the indexes used, it decides to query either ZCatalog or solr but not both.
 * ``alm.solrindex`` operates as an index *within* the Zope catalog,